kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 This phase went Beta (enabled by default) in Kubernetes 1.28, without `SELinuxChangePolicy` field in PodSpec!

+#### Phase 1.5

+- Introduce `SELinuxChangePolicy` field, under `SELinuxChangePolicy` feature gate.
+  - In this phase, the only allowed value is `Recursive`.
+  - The field is not interpreted, it's used only by cluster admins to proactively opt-out from `SELinuxMount`
+  - We need to graduate it to Beta / enabled by default before enabling `SELinuxMount` feature gate.
+- Implement missing metrics in kube-state-metrics.

 #### Phase 2
 Based on Phase 1 results:
 - Introduce `SELinuxChangePolicy` field in PodSpec
   - We discovered that sharing volumes between privileged and unprivileged containers as described [here](#privileged-containers) is a valid use case.
-    We cannot mount *all* volumes with `-o context` and it must be an explicit opt-in using `SELinuxChangePolicy: MountOption`.
+    We expect nr. of such Pods will be low and we provide **opt-out** from mount with `-o context`.
-  - Implement it as an alpha field + graduate it with SELinuxMount feature gate to beta + GA.
+  - Implement it as an alpha field + graduate it with `SELinuxMount` feature gate to beta + GA.
-  - Implement missing metrics in kube-state-metrics.

 ### Test Plan